0cyn/ktool/docs/source/ktool.rst

    Object Representation of a MachO Segment

-.. py:attribute:: Segment.name: str
+   .. py:attribute:: name: str

       Segment Name

-.. py:attribute:: Segment.sections: Dict[str, Section]
+   .. py:attribute:: sections: Dict[str, Section]

       Dictionary of Sections within this Segment.

-   You can get a list of Sections using `my_segment.sections.values()`
+      You can get a list of Sections using :python:`my_segment.sections.values()`

-.. py:attribute:: Segment.cmd
+   .. py:attribute:: cmd

       Underlying segment_command (or segment_command_64)

-.. py:attribute:: Segment.vm_address
+   .. py:attribute:: vm_address

       VM Address of the Segment

-.. py:attribute:: Segment.file_address
+   .. py:attribute:: file_address

       File address (in the Slice) of the Segment

-.. py:attribute:: Segment.size
+   .. py:attribute:: size

       Size of the segment

 Section